-Are you planning a visit to Birmingham?
-Why not extend your visit and enjoy one of these fantastic day trips?
+Are you planning to visit Birmingham, perhaps for the 2022 Commonwealth Games?
+You could extend your visit with one of these fantastic day trips

 This post contains affiliate links – we receive a small fee from purchases made through these links.
 For more details, please see our Disclosure Statement.

 Birmingham is the second largest city in the UK, and a popular destination for tourists.
-Around 42 million people visit the city every year.
+Around 42 million people visit the city every year and even more are likely to visit for the 2022 Birmingham Commonwealth Games.

 The city has fantastic shopping malls, top class theatres and music venues.
 There are also restaurants featuring every cuisine you can think of, and hotels covering every price range from budget to luxury.